usnistgov/artiq_scan_framework/README.md

 # The NIST Scan Framework for ARTIQ
 The NIST scan framework is a framework that greatly simplifies the process of writing and maintaining scans of experimental parameters using the ARTIQ control system and language.
+The most common and repeated tasks of a scan are performed automatically by the framework:

+1. Iterating over a list of scan points.
+2. Repeating a measurement multiple times at each scan point.
+3. Mutating datasets with the experimental data collected during scan execution.
+4. Calculation of statistics on the collected data.
+5. Plotting of calculated mean values during execution.
+5. Fitting of a function to the calculated mean values.
+6. Validation of data before fitting.
+7. Validation of the fitted parameters after fitting.

-The framework adopts the philosophy of convention over configuration where datasets are stored for analysis and plotting in a standard directory structure.
+Fitting validation at the end of the scan gives the user control over what fitted parameters should be considered valid and helps avoid incorrect fit parameters from being saved and later used in an experiment.
+The framework also adopts the philosophy of convention over configuration: datasets are stored for analysis and plotting in a standardize way which removes much of the data handling that needs to performed by the writer of a scan.

-The framework provides a number of useful features such as automatic calculation of statistics, fitting, validation of fits, and plotting that do not need to be performed by the user.
-This reduces the size and complexity of scan experiments to make them fast to implement, easy to read, and easy to maintain.

 Please refer to https://stylus.ipages.nist.gov/scan_framework/ for the full scan framework documentation including many worked examples and a full API listing.
 The following gives a broad overview of the most import aspects of the scan framework.

 ## Project Status
 Active development